 Why Is This Worrying?

 This ban could possibly cause danger on flights.
-Checked Laptops and tablets means that electrical items with a history of lithium-ion battery fires could set off a deadly fires that will be impossible to contain.
+Checked Laptops and tablets mean that electrical items with a history of lithium-ion battery fires could set off a deadly fire that will be impossible to contain.

 What Will The Impact Of This Ban Be?

-The Australian Prime Minister said that they may also ban passengers from bringing laptop computers into the cabin on some international flights.
+The Australian Prime Minister said they might also ban passengers from bringing laptop computers into the cabin on some international flights.

 “We are looking at it very closely, taking into account all the information and advice we are receiving internationally and working very closely with our partners,”